wxWidgets/wxWidgets/docs/readme.txt

 for Microsoft Windows.
 Notice that you will still need to compile wxWidgets even when using the installer.

-Experimentally, we also supply binaries of wxMSW libraries built with several versions of Microsoft Visual C++ compiler for this release.
+We also supply binaries of wxMSW libraries built with several versions of Microsoft Visual C++ and GNU g++ compiler for this release.
 They are available in the "binaries" subdirectory, see the description of the files in the README file there.